top of page

 The Challenge

-While not everyone goes to college, so do and if you go to college to study, how will you retain the information for years to come.
+While not everyone goes to college, and if you go to college to study, how will you retain the information for years to come?
 Also, I lot of students will go on to take loans out to college.
 What tools are out there to teach young adults about college loans?

 My Design Process